AleksandrHovhannisyan/MIPS-Linked-List/README.md

 ### Running
 Be sure to download the [QtSPIM](http://spimsimulator.sourceforge.net/) simulator.
 Then, simply download the source file, load it into QtSPIM, and run.

-### Warning – Academic Honesty
-If you're in the course, do NOT use this source code (or any parts of it) for your own submission.
-The instructor will know.